-IT security is a set of cybersecurity strategies that prevent unauthorized access to organizational assets such as computers, networks, and data.
-It maintains the integrity and confidentiality of sensitive information, blocking the access of sophisticated hackers.
+Information security encompasses a collection of cybersecurity strategies aimed at preventing unauthorized access to organizational assets, including computers, networks, and data.
+Its primary focus is on maintaining the integrity and confidentiality of sensitive information, effectively thwarting the efforts of sophisticated hackers.

-IT security prevents malicious threats and potential security breaches that can have a huge impact on your organization.
-When you enter your internal company network, IT security helps ensure only authorized users can access and make changes to sensitive information that resides there.
-IT security works to ensure the confidentiality of your organization's data.
+The implementation of robust IT security measures is vital for organizations as it prevents malicious threats and potential security breaches that can have severe repercussions.
+Within the internal company network, IT security ensures that only authorized users can access and make modifications to sensitive information.
+By doing so, it safeguards the confidentiality of the organization's data.

 Network security, Internet security, Endpoint security, Cloud security, Application security

-Endpoint security protects at the device level.
-Devices that may be secured by endpoint security include cell phones, tablets, laptops, and desktop computers.
-Endpoint security will prevent your devices from accessing malicious networks that may be a threat to your organization.
-Advanced malware protection and device management software are examples of endpoint security.
+Endpoint security provides protection at the device level, encompassing devices such as cell phones, tablets, laptops, and desktop computers.
+Its primary objective is to prevent these devices from accessing malicious networks that may pose a threat to the organization.
+Advanced malware protection and device management software are examples of endpoint security measures.

 With the increasing migration of applications, data, and identities to the cloud, cloud security has become paramount.
 Users connecting directly to the internet are no longer protected by the traditional security stack, necessitating the use of specialized measures.
 Cloud security solutions, such as cloud access security brokers (CASBs), secure internet gateways (SIGs), and cloud-based unified threat management (UTM), help secure the usage of software-as-a-service (SaaS) applications and the public cloud.

 Application security involves coding applications to be as secure as possible during their development phase, thereby reducing vulnerabilities to attacks.
 This additional layer of security entails evaluating the application's code to identify and address any existing vulnerabilities within the software.
 By implementing strong application security practices, organizations can enhance the overall security posture of their software systems.